-But there was some hope – I was fantasizing about pansexual, sensual orgies and my ideal relationship concept was having a boyfriend, being together with another couple and over course everyone is bisexual.
+But there was some hope – I was fantasizing about pansexual, sensual orgies and my ideal relationship concept was having a boyfriend, being together with another couple and of course everyone is bisexual.
 We would happily live ever after in polyland.

 Doesn’t that sound good?

 I first heard about polyamory with 16 and it took another four years to really allow myself that this is what I want.
 Fast forward to now – I am writing my own romantic princessfairytales now.
 I am openly queer and poly.
 I’ve read and wrote about polyamory.
 And like all things, it is not only easy – but I am deeply touched and happy by my own relationship journey.
 I am closer to how I want to love and relate than I ever imagined I could be!